GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 ### Create a builder image

-Because you will eventually deploy into a virtual machine running Debian, you will now create a Docker image with Debian and Elixir to use for builds.
+Because you will eventually deploy into a virtual machine running Debian, you need to create a Docker image with Debian and Elixir to use for builds.

 1. Create a file called `Dockerfile`, and copy the following content into it.